QiWang19/hello-react/The Complete React Web Developer Course (with Redux)/r-04-05-jsx/helloReact.md

 1. loader: deal with a file
 2. install babel-core to run using webpack
 3. set module in webpack.config.js
 4. add .babelrc for babel using env & react

+### One component per file

+1. Create file Option.js, AddOption.js..
+2. import React in js files, <b>MUST</b>, all code convert to React.creatclass calls
+3. export component

+1. Moving the componentcode
+2. Setup import/export
+3. Move the imports to new file